betheden/hebrew-grammar/content/conjunction.rst

 Conjunctive
 ^^^^^^^^^^

-A conjunctive conjunction connects two words/clauses and is usually translated as "and" in English.
+A conjunctive conjunction simply joins two words/phrases/sentences together and is usually translated as "and" in English.
+This kind of conjunction can be used either comparatively (joining similar ideas) or contrastively (joining dissimilar ideas).

-.. csv-table:: Example: GEN 1:5

-  "וַיִּקְרָ֨א אֱלֹהִ֤ים ׀ לָאוֹר֙ י֔וֹם **וְלַחֹ֖שֶׁךְ** קָ֣רָא
-     לָ֑יְלָה"
-  wayyiqra 'elohim la'or yom **welahoshekh** qara laylah "And-he-called God to-the-light day **and-to-the-darkness** he-called
-     night"
-  "He named the light ""day,"" **and** he named **the darkness** ""night."""

 .. csv-table:: Example: GEN 2:17